Entrepreneurship - Deco&Design - Furniture

 The beginning, 20 years ago

-The discussion with Mrs. Dascălu always ties in naturally.
-Although she is very busy being in the factory among the workers most of the time, where she is sanding a piece of furniture, applying patina or mixing different colours trying to find the perfect one, she finally managed to talk about the beginnings of the business.
-Seeing the finishes that come out of his hand, you'd think he'd been around luxury furniture all his life.
+The conversation with Mrs. Dascălu always connects naturally.
+Although she is very busy being in the factory among the workers most of the time, sanding a piece of furniture, applying patina or mixing different colors trying to find the perfect one, she finally managed to chat about the beginnings of the business.
+Seeing the finishes that come out of his hand, you'd think he'd been around high-end furniture all his life.
 But the beginning was different:

-We've been furniture makers, you could say, for 20 years.
-We started in a former CAP stable.
-Yes, that's right.
-Sounds terrible, but it was.
-We worked 16-hour days to turn it into a furniture workshop.
-Now I wouldn't start over.
-Those were different times.
-Starting a business, any business, takes money, hard work and a big dose of unconsciousness.
+We've been furniture makers for, shall we say, 20 years.
+We started in a former CAP barn.
+Yes, exactly.
+Sounds awful, but it was.
+We worked 16-hour days turning it into a furniture shop.
+I wouldn't start over now.
+It was a different time.
+To start a business, any business, you need money, a lot of hard work and a big dose of unconsciousness.
 I started from scratch.
-It was hard, I took a lot of risks.
+It was hard, I risked a lot.

-I had no experience in this field.
-My husband worked at the former wood processing plant in Piatra Neamt.
+I didn't have any experience in this field.
+My husband worked at the former wood processing plant in Piatra Neamț.
 I had to learn by doing.
-It was the family business, our investment, and I had to get involved.
-I can say that I stepped stubbornly from my 12 cm heels straight into the stable-workshop, into the dust, into the smell of varnishes and thinners, but I learned to varnish and I made furniture.
+It was our family business, our investment and I had to get involved.
+I can say that I stepped on 12 cm high heels straight into the stable-workshop, in the dust, in the smell of varnishes and thinners, but I learned to varnish and I made furniture.

-The beginning was difficult.
-The finishing section was outside, under a tarp - a sheet tied to 2 poles, to keep the wind from blowing and bringing the rubbish over the precious furniture.
-That's how I learned about lacquers, thinners, primer...
-I didn't know anything, I ruined products, I ruined paint, but I learned.
-80% of the production made was standard furniture in the "arte povera" style and that helped me a lot to gain experience.
+The beginning was rocky.
+The finishing section was outside, under a tarpaulin - a sheet tied to 2 poles to keep the wind from blowing and bringing rubbish over the precious furniture.
+That's how I learned about varnishes, thinners, primer...
+I knew nothing, ruined products, ruined paint, but I learned.
+80% of the production I made was production furniture in the "arte povera" style and that helped me a lot to gain experience.

-We had our own business and I allowed myself the luxury of experimenting with finishes, I did trials, I mixed colours, patinas, I innovated.
+We had our own business and I had the luxury of experimenting with finishes, trying things out, mixing colors, patinas, innovating.

 mobile